 We teach students both the technical and hands on sides of welding.
 The more a student understands what is involved with a particular welding process the better welder he or she will become.
 Students learn about process theory and technique, electrode classification and use, gas selection, and troubleshooting.
 Hands- on practice is designed to improve a student’s skill in producing welds of a consistent size and appearance on different materials.

 One of the welding program’s greatest strengths is its flexibility.
-We have basic and advanced courses in several processes.
+We have Night courses for basic and advanced welding in several processes.
+We also offer a fulltime Comprehensive Welding program for those who's full intent is to enter the Welding Industry.
+For the home/hobbyist we offer One Day/Saturday courses.
 In addition, we can present specialized classes to individuals and companies with very little advance notice.
 Training may run from a one-day seminar to several days or weeks of intense instruction.

 The New England School of Metalwork is a 501 C3 nonprofit educational facility dedicated to creating the most comfortable and motivating atmosphere possible for students to absorb knowledge in order to obtain mastery of their craft.
 We strive to expose students to the widest variety of processes through a diverse selection of instructors.
 We pride ourselves in offering students and instructors the broadest range of tooling and equipment possible.
 We feel that the more craftsmen are educated in their field, the more efficiently and safely they can work.
 This raises the level of productivity as well as the quality of the work, thus offering the public a better service with a higher profitability to the craftsman.

 The New England School of Metalwork has nearly 75% of its courses approved for VA benefit.
 You can use your VA benefit for Blacksmithing, Bladesmithing or Welding, call or email us for further information.